 - Stock images or photos not owned by you (e.g. photos from your vendors)

-- Digitally created pictures (e.g. just your logo, collages, heavy text overlay)
+- Digitally-created pictures (e.g. centering your logo, collages, heavy text overlay)

 - Social handles or URLs on pictures

-- Outdated pictures i.e Christmas themed box in February
+- Outdated pictures (i.e. a Christmas-themed box in February)

 Types of Subscription Box Photos